 About the course

-If you’ve got an undergraduate degree and are striving to become a secondary school Computer Science teacher, then studying our one-year PGCE Secondary Education with QTS (Computing) will help you on your way.
+If you’ve got an undergraduate degree and are striving to become a secondary school Computer Science teacher, then studying our one-year Secondary Computing PGCE with QTS will help you on your way.
 You’ll develop your subject specialist knowledge alongside hands-on classroom experience.
-Successful completion of the course prepares you to start your first teaching year (NQT year) within a secondary school setting.
+Successful completion of your PGCE course prepares you to start your first teaching post within a secondary school setting.
 Our course is designed to prepare you to teach pupils in the 11-16 age range.

 The course programme is divided into two main themes: